 A. Yes.
 CELS will assist you in the internship search process after your first year or your sophomore year, including helping you develop a resumé.
 We have had both first-year and sophomore students find and successfully complete many internships.
 However these are often part-time and unpaid.

-A. The counselors and student staff teach students the process of finding your own internship.
+A. The advisers and student staff teach students the process of finding your own internship.
 This prepares you for your future job search.
-Counselors will assist in your search but are not responsible for finding internships.
+Advisers will assist in your search but are not responsible for finding internships.
 CELS is not a placement service.

 A. Yes.
-Just remain in contact with your counselor and make sure to do your required workshops and assignments before you leave.
+Just remain in contact with your adviser and make sure to do your required workshops and assignments before you leave.

 A. Yes.
-Just make sure you meet and discuss all junior year requirements with your counselor during your sophomore year and stay in regular contact during your time studying away.
+Just make sure you meet and discuss all junior year requirements with your adviser during your sophomore year and stay in regular contact during your time studying away.